github/docs/content/actions/quickstart.md

 ## Creating your first workflow

 1. Create a `.github/workflows` directory in  your repository on {% data variables.product.prodname_dotcom %} if this directory does not already exist.
-The `.github/workflows` directory has special meaning to {% data variables.product.prodname_dotcom %} - any file placed is automatically discovered and registered as a workflow.
+The `.github/workflows` directory has special significance to {% data variables.product.prodname_dotcom %} - any file placed in this directory is automatically discovered and registered as a workflow in {% data variables.product.prodname_actions %}.
 1. In the `.github/workflows` directory, create a file named `github-actions-demo.yml`.
 For more information, see "[AUTOTITLE](/repositories/working-with-files/managing-files/creating-new-files)."
 The name of this file does not matter as long as it ends in `.yml` or `.yaml`.
 1. Copy the following YAML contents into the `github-actions-demo.yml` file: